Corset

 A corset (/ˈkɔːrsɪt/) is a support garment worn to constrict the torso into the desired shape and posture.
 They are traditionally constructed out of fabric with boning made of whalebone or steel, a stiff panel in the front called a busk which holds the torso rigidly upright, and some form of lacing which allows the garment to be tightened.
 Corsets, also known as stays, were an essential undergarment in European women's fashion from the 17th century to the early 20th century.
 In the 17th and 18th centuries they had a conical, straight-sided shape.
 This eventually evolved into the more curvaceous 19th century form.
 By the beginning of the 20th century, shifting gender roles that allowed women to be more active outside the home, as well as the onsets of World War I and II (and the associated material shortages) led the corset to be largely discarded by mainstream fashion.

 Since the corset fell out of use, the fashion industry has extended the term "corset" to refer to garments which mimic the look of traditional corsets.
 These modern designs may feature some amount of lacing or boning, but generally have very little, if any, effect on the shape of the wearer's body.
 Elasticated garments, such as girdles and waist trainers, are still worn today and serve a similar purpose in shaping the waist or hips, although they lack the rigidity of corsets.
 A corset brace is a type of orthotic resembling a traditional corset, used to support the lower back in patients with mild to moderate back pain.

 Etymology

 The word corset is a diminutive of the Old French word cors (meaning "body", and itself derived from the Latin corpus): the word therefore means "little body".
 The craft of corset construction is known as corsetry, as is the general wearing of them.
 (The word corsetry is sometimes also used as a collective plural form of corset).
 Someone who makes corsets is a corsetier or corsetière (French terms for a man and for a woman maker, respectively), or sometimes simply a corsetmaker.

-In 1828, the word corset came into general use in the English language.
-The word was used in The Ladies Magazine to describe a "quilted waistcoat" that the French called un corset.
-It was used to differentiate the lighter corset from the heavier stays of the period.
+The garment to which the corset refers was variously referred to as (a pair of) bodies, stays, or a corset, depending on the time period.
+In the 18th century, the word corset came into general use in the English language.